 In science and medicine, information is constantly changing and may become out-of-date as new data emerge.
 All articles and interviews are informational only, should never be considered medical advice, and should never be acted on without review with your health care team.

-We suggest that all of us print out the CLL TEAM document, fill it out and post it on our fridge or a bulletin board to remind us that we have a whole gang supporting us and that cancer is best played as a team sport.
+Everyone should complete the CLL TEAM table below and post it on your fridge or a bulletin board to remind you that you have a whole gang supporting you and that cancer is best played as a team sport.

-In this article, published in 2012 in the journal CANCER, Dr. Shanafelt and his fellow researchers found that even when controlling for other prognostic markers, patients who consulted a CLL specialist lived an average two years longer than those who did not.
-They were also three times as likely to enter a clinical trial.
+In a 2012 article in the journal CANCER, Dr. Tait Shanafelt and his fellow researchers found that even when controlling for other prognostic markers, patients who consulted a CLL specialist lived an average two years longer than those who did not.